 The Center for Spectrum Services is staffed by many disciplines working as a transdisciplinary team.
 We recognize that the complex needs of our students require competence, creativity and commitment from the professionals who serve them.
-Staff members are appropriately certified by the New York State Board of Regents.
+Staff members are appropriately certified or licensed by the New York State Board of Regents.

 teach our students with the support of trained assistants in highly staffed classrooms customized to meet each student’s needs.